globalis-ms/globox/docs/README.md

 ### Cell style, size and offset

 Gutter are made with margins, since widths are calculated with `calc()` helper.
-This allows setting padding and background colors in the cell element.
+This allows setting padding, borders and background colors in the cell element.

 <div class="Extended">
     <div class="Extended-row">